SteveJobsReborn/Attendance/README.md

 ```

 # Prequisities
-- Install Xampp program to your machine
+- Install Xampp program in your machine

 # Setup Xampp Virtual Host
 - replace the following "yourfilepath" with your working directory